Fear Effect 2: Retro Helix: Cancelled sequel

 An unreleased third game entitled Fear Effect Inferno was originally announced for the PlayStation 2 as a sequel to the first game Fear Effect with Kronos Digital Entertainment developing it and Eidos Interactive publishing it at the time.
 The first trailer was released during E3 2002.
-The trailer depicted some of the only known footage of the game.
+It depicted some of the only known footage of the game.

 While story details have been scarce, IGN editors promised that "the fusion [of] Asian myth and freaky modern themes" would be prominent like the previous two titles.
 Through the few demonstration clips that Kronos released during the game's development, fans have pieced together a portion of the game's plot.

 Fear Effect Inferno is based on the best ending the player could achieve in the first game Fear Effect.
 Therefore, the demons set forth by Jin have been killed, Glas' arm has been "reattached," and Deke's body and soul have been restored.
 According to the videos, Fear Effect Infernos story chronicled Hana's capture by a group of demons disguised as human doctors and nurses.
 Hana is placed in an asylum where tests are performed on her.
 During this time, she has several hallucinations, which range from Hana's completion of ancient tasks to her friends, including Hana herself, getting slaughtered by beasts.
 As she completed more challenges, Hana gained power from these ancient beings, allowing her to escape the grasp of the asylum's demons and experiments.
 Meanwhile, Deke is working from the inside, possibly as a "patient," killing any and all individuals that get in his way while searching for Hana.
 By the end of the journey, the four bounty hunters would once again face the fires of Hell, and fight the remaining demons Besides the demons themselves, their previously-human experiments, henchmen with sunglasses, and a woman that vaguely resembles Wee Ming, no "main enemy" was ever highlighted.
 However, Fear Effect Inferno promised more characterization during the course of the adventure.

 Many drastic changes to the characters were expected to take place during the events of Fear Effect Inferno.
 As the trailers and demonstration clips explained, Glas and Rain would begin a sexual relationship.
 At the same time, Hana and Glas would develop closer bonds, which would have created a love triangle for the three bounty hunters.
 The fates of the characters themselves are unknown; it was never revealed if any of the deaths witnessed by Hana or the player would be permanent.